Codectrix-0/Learning-C/README.md

 - arthematic.c - The program uses a switch-case statement to determine which operation to perform based on the operator.

 - Matrix.c -  The code is a C program that transposes a 3x3 matrix, taking user input for the original matrix and printing the transposed result.

+- Armstrong.c - A simple program that checks if a given number is an Armstrong number or not .

+- Palindrome.c - Palindrome Checker: Checks if a string/number is same forward & backward.